 It can also be an effective strategy to avoid missed payments.
 With a balance transfer card, you only have to worry about making one minimum payment per month instead of keeping track of multiple minimum payments.
 If you've missed payments in the past because you can't keep track of your different billing cycles, combining your balances on one card could help.

-These cards typically come with a balance transfer fee, often in the range of 3% to 5% of the total balance you're transferring onto the card.
+These cards typically come with a balance transfer fee, often between 3% to 5% of the total balance you're transferring onto the card.
 But paying this fee could be advantageous if it helps you make monthly payments on time and avoid late fees.

-Using this strategy to pay off credit card debt can be a successful one if the old credit cards are no longer used and, therefore, you aren’t adding more debt on top of what was moved to the balance transfer card.
+Using this strategy to pay off old credit cards can be successful if you no longer use them, so you aren’t adding more debt on top of what you moved to the balance transfer card.
 You should also aim to pay off the balance within the promotional window, or the debt could begin accruing interest again.

-Another way to avoid late fees is using a credit card payoff app like Tally, which manages all of your credit cards, automatically making the minimum payments each month and ensuring that you do not miss another due date.
+Another way to avoid late fees is using a credit card payoff app like Tally†, which manages all of your credit cards, automatically making the minimum payments each month and ensuring that you don’t miss another due date.

-Being charged a late fee on a credit card is common.
-Life happens, and forgetting to make a minimum payment isn’t hard to do.
-However, late payments can be harmful to your personal finances.
-And depending on how late the payment is, your credit report and credit score could be affected.
+Being charged a late fee on a credit card is common – unfortunately, life happens, and forgetting to make a minimum payment is easy.
+However, late payments can be harmful to your finances.
+And depending on how late the payment is, it could affect your credit report and credit score.

 If your credit card issuer charges you a late fee, asking for a waiver can’t hurt.
 If you're a good customer and don’t have a history of missed payments, there’s a good chance that your credit card company will work with you.

-Once the late fee has been waived, consider steps to prevent future missed payments, like a credit card management app.
+Once you waive the late fee, consider steps to prevent future missed payments.
 Look at tools like autopay, notification alerts, balance transfer cards and credit card payoff apps like Tally to ensure you don't miss another payment.